hcarrillo001/DesignPattern/README.md

 # DesignPattern
-Simple Singleton and Factory design patterns Implementation
+Simple Singleton and Factory design patterns Implementation.

 Abstract Class
   1. In the Vehicle class the move() is incomplete will be needed to be implemented by another class.